 The Employee Engagement Conference is run by the Human Capitol Institute and it’s all about providing actionable insights for improving the employee experience.
 The conference takes place in Colorado, Denver from July 27-29, 2020.
 If you register by April 7, you can grab the early bird 3-day pass for $1,795 and save $200.
 If you can’t make it to Colorado, there’s also a virtual pass available.

 3. For All Summit

 For All Summit is a conference focused on company culture, organized by Great Place to Work.
-Taking place for the 16th year in a row, this conference invites more than 1,000 HR leaders from all over the globe to work on building culture.
-It takes place in San Francisco, California, and you should hurry to get your ticket as the event dates are from 3rd to 5th of March 2020.
-Speaking of tickets, prices start at $1,795 – there are no early bird discounts at the moment.
+Taking place for the 18th year in a row, this conference invites more than 1,000 HR leaders from all over the globe to work on building culture.
+It takes place in Orlando, and you should hurry to get your ticket as the event dates are from 11th to 13th of October 2022.
+Speaking of tickets, prices start at $995.

 CultureCon is a conference that aims to shake up the traditional organizational culture in the workplace.
 The 2018 event attracted 40 speakers (including those from Zendesk, Zappos and MIT) and 350 attendees.
-This year’s event will take place from August 6-7 in Madison, Wisconsin.
-Tickets start at the very low price of $397 for a single attendant.
+This year’s event will take place from August 10-11 in Madison, Wisconsin.
+Tickets start at the very low price of $599 for a single attendant at presale.